2026 General Election Communications from the Electoral Commission

 If you enrol or update your details by 4 October, we’ll send you an EasyVote card.
 You don’t need an EasyVote card to vote, but if you take it with you, it makes voting faster and easier.

-If we have your email address, you’ll receive the card by email.
+If we have your email address, we’ll send your card by email.
 If we just have your postal address or you are on the unpublished roll, it will be sent by post.

 As well as your EasyVote card, the email or letter will include a list of your electorate candidates.